liamkokeeffe/Portable-Air-Cleaner-Calculator/README.md

 All React components can be found in the `src/components` directory (except for the root `App.js` component which is in the `src` directory).
 We tried to name the components clearly and organize them into folders where it made sense.
 * `src/components/LandingPage/LandingPage.js`: what the user first sees when visiting the website (initially a disclaimer, then the resulting page seen when the disclaimer its closed).
 * `src/components/CalculatorManager.js`: component that is responsible for saving the state of the user inputs and passing this data between the calculator page and the results pages.
-* `src/components/Calculator`: folder that contains the components used in the calculator (what a user sees when they click one of the two main buttons on the landing page after the disclaimer is closed).
+* `src/components/Calculator`: folder that contains the components used in the calculator (input box where user enters their room dimensions is the `RoomDimensionsInput.js` component, etc.).
 * `src/components/AirCleanerRecommendations`: folder that contains the components used on the air cleaner recommendations page (what the user sees if they are using or application to find an air cleaner and click "View results" on the calculator page).
 * `src/components/RoomSizeRec`: folder that contains the component used on the "Test air cleaner" information page (what the user sees if they are using our application to test the quality of an air cleaner and click "View results" on the calculator page).
-* `src/components/Layout`: folder that contains the application's header and footer components, as well as a layout component which specifies how these components are organized with regard to the "body" components (whatever is between the header and footer).
+* `src/components/Layout`: folder that contains the application's header and footer components, as well as a layout component which specifies how these components are organized with regard to the "body" components (whatever components are between the header and footer).
 (Note: The `LanguageSelection` component is visually located in the header on wide screen views but it is located in the footer component in code).

+### Architectural Diagram
  ![Architecture Diagram](./src/images/architecture_diagram.png "Architecture Diagram")

 ### What air cleaners are being recommended?
 Air cleaners being recommended are read from the csv file `src/air_cleaner_list.csv`.
 There is a [Google Sheet](https://docs.google.com/spreadsheets/d/13sPIFx85lZRDi4NUUka7anrnjawND3cdsc1KKrWKu-w/edit?usp=sharing) where the air cleaners and information about them are stored and updated.
 The air cleaners being recommended all have HEPA filters.
-When the Google Sheet changes, save the sheet as a csv file and then replace `src/air_cleaner_list.csv` with it (the change needs to be pushed to the repo to take affect).
-Current air cleaners were chosen from the [existing tool](https://docs.google.com/spreadsheets/d/1NEhk1IEdbEi_b3wa6gI_zNs8uBJjlSS-86d4b7bW098/edit#gid=1882881703), Consumer Lab "Which air purifiers are best for reducing the spread of COVID-19?" article, and California Government ["List of CARB-Certified Air Cleaning Devices"](https://ww2.arb.ca.gov/list-carb-certified-air-cleaning-devices) list.
+When the Google Sheet changes, save the sheet as a csv file and then replace `src/air_cleaner_list.csv` with it (the change needs to then be deployed to take affect).
+Current air cleaners were chosen from the [existing tool](https://docs.google.com/spreadsheets/d/1NEhk1IEdbEi_b3wa6gI_zNs8uBJjlSS-86d4b7bW098/edit#gid=1882881703), the ConsumerLab.com article [Which air purifiers are best for reducing the spread of COVID-19?](https://www.consumerlab.com/answers/portable-air-cleaner/air-purifier/)</a>, and the California Air Resource Board's [List of CARB-Certified Air Cleaning Devices](https://ww2.arb.ca.gov/list-carb-certified-air-cleaning-devices).

+**Note:** It is important that the column names are not changed in the Google Sheet.
+It is also important that the format of the data is kept consistent ($ symbols should not be added to the Price column as the other values in the column contain only numbers, the Size column should always have values in the format of 'number "x" number "x" number', etc.).

 ### Calculations Used
 **Terms Defined for the Calculations Below:**